nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes a time period from the staff schedule.
 There are two ways to identify the staff to delete the time period from: by their `name` or by their staff `index`.
 The deleted period must be the same as a period previously entered by the manager.

-* If no date input is provided, current week is taken as default.
+If no date input is provided, the next occurrence of the provided shift is assumed.
-* If only one date input is provided, it assumes that the period is for the seven days after the date.
+* If only one date input is provided, the next occurrence of the provided shift *after the provided date* is assumed.
 * If the shift to delete is not in the input date range, the program will do nothing.

 Formats: